rachanaraju3/rachanaraju3.github.io/README.md

-# Rachana Raju's Peresonal Website
+# Rachana Raju's Personal Website
 This is a personal website built using the Hack4Impact Starter Pack!
 <this is a website>
 [Visit it Here!](https://rachanaraju3.github.io)